 While California’s Hollywood has the Walk of Fame, our local Hollywood beach is known for a different walkable path—its 2.5-mile Oceanfront Broadwalk.
-It’s also home to several chic hotels, like the Diplomat Resort & Spa and its four on-site restaurants, and Jimmy Buffet’s laidback Margaritaville Hollywood Beach Resort.
+It’s also home to several chic hotels, like the Diplomat Beach Resort & Spa and its six on-site restaurants, and Jimmy Buffet’s laidback Margaritaville Hollywood Beach Resort.

 If you have a furry friend, hit the sands at the dog beach that’s open on weekend afternoons.
 For an elegant evening out, visit Billy’s Stone Crab Restaurant, and if you’re visiting between October and May make sure to try the famous stone crabs claws while they’re in season.

 The last beach before crossing over to Miami, Hallandale Beach has two great beach parks: South City and North City.
 South City Beach Park features a kids playground, volleyball courts, and an outdoor pavilion.
 The North City Beach Park park may be smaller, but it’s also right on the ocean and steps away from ETARU Restaurant, a sleek Japanese robatayaki eatery that offers diners stunning water views and a beach bar.
 The restaurant serves a seasonal brunch as well as lunch and dinner featuring tasty sushi and grilled meats and seafood.

 So what are you waiting for?
 Get out and explore the best beaches of Greater Fort Lauderdale today!